ableasdale/kafka-transactions/README.md

 ```

 ## And finally, what if we now properly commit?

+We see two `ABORT` markers at offsets 0 and 6 and a final `COMMIT` marker at offset 12:

 ```bash
 docker-compose exec broker1 kafka-run-class kafka.tools.DumpLogSegments --deep-iteration --print-data-log --files /var/lib/kafka/data/transaction-topic-0/00000000000000000000.log